Skip to content

 • Hraun Veitingahús

-The ‘Lava restaurant’ is a budget-friendly restaurant near the harbour in Olafsvík.
-The small, wooden house features a warm, cosy atmosphere with a beautiful view from the terrace.
-Also, it serves hamburgers, fresh seafood, pizza, and lamb steaks.
+The ‘Lava Restaurant’ is a budget-friendly restaurant near the harbour in Olafsvík.
+The small wooden house features a warm, cosy atmosphere and a beautiful view from the terrace.
+It also serves hamburgers, fresh seafood, pizza, and lamb steaks.

 Conclusion

 Snæfellsnes peninsula is famous as Iceland in Miniature.
-It features many attractions, including black and white beaches, a volcano and a glacier, lava fields, waterfalls, craters, caves, villages and towns.
-It also has various restaurants to enjoy your meals.
-There are many accommodation options for spending the night.
+It features many attractions, including black-and-white beaches, a volcano and a glacier, lava fields, waterfalls, craters, caves, villages, and towns.
+There are also various restaurants where you can enjoy your meals.
+There are many accommodation options for the night.

 Leave a comment